Skip to content

 4. Small Barndominium with Garage

 A small barndominium can include a garage, but you need to be careful about how the square footage is counted.
 If the garage is inside the main footprint, it will reduce finished living space.
-If you want the full home size plus a garage, the garage usually needs to be attached or added separately.
+If you want the full home size plus a garage, the garage usually needs to be attached, detached, or added separately.

 A garage can be useful for: